MarkusCDev/CSC380-Encrypted-Chat-App/README.md

 4. Once you have it complied you can run `./chat -h` to see a list of options
 5. Run the app: `./chat -l` to listen on a server.
 The default server is 1337
 6. In another console, type the following command `./chat -p 1337` to connect to the port.
-7. Optional: If the host port forwards on the 1337 port you can alternatley connect to host with the command `./chat -c ip_address`.
+7. Optional: If the host port forwards on the 1337 port you can alternatively connect to host with the command `./chat -c ip_address`.
 8. Have fun ! :)

 Note: Your virtual machine MUST be git ready before being able to clone the repository.
 The following [link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys) will show you how to set it up.